|IV.||Study Abroad Policies and Processes|

 The policies and procedures described below are consistent with and in addition to the University-wide Academic Standards described elsewhere in this Bulletin.

 The Board of Academic Appeals shall consist of two members of the faculty and one of the advising deans in the College.
 This dean will not participate in the original decision during grade review.
-No member of the faculty or Dean’s Office may serve on a Board if:
+No member of the faculty may serve on a Board if:

-- He or she has at any time acted as advisor to the student.
+• He or she has at any time acted as faculty advisor to the student.

-The student should submit a written request for an appeal of the Council’s decision within the time limit specified in the notification from the Council on Studies.
-At that time, the student will be notified of the date, time, and location of the hearing before the Board of Academic Appeals.
-Students are strongly encouraged to appear in person at the hearing; however, if extraordinary circumstances prevent attendance, the student may participate by telephone or provide a written argument or summary for the Board to review.
+Upon notice of suspension or dismissal, the student will be informed of the process for appeal and the deadline to request an appeal hearing in writing.
+The student’s request must be a substantive statement indicating the grounds for possible reconsideration and must be submitted within the specified time limit.
+The student will be notified of the date, time, and location of the hearing before the Board of Academic Appeals.
+Students are strongly encouraged to appear in person at the hearing; however, if circumstances prevent attendance, the student may participate by telephone or provide a written argument or summary for the Board to review.

-When presenting his or her appeal to the Board, the student may appear alone or may bring a member of the University community to assist in his or her presentation.
-This person should not be a member of the student's family.
+When presenting his or her appeal to the Board, the student may appear alone or may bring a member of the University community to provide silent support.
+This person may not be a member of the student's family.
+The Board aims to create conditions that will permit a student to speak freely and honestly, on their own behalf.
 The Board will have access to the student’s academic record and his or her written request for an appeal.
-At the hearing, the student may present to the Board evidence which would indicate reason for the Board to recommend to the Dean a change in the Council’s decision.

 Academic Advising Program

 The College’s advising system is designed to inform students of the many curricular options and programs available to them and to help them in making responsible choices that nurture their intellectual interests.